phaustin/quantecon-example/book/docs/need_for_speed.md

 Another drag on speed for high-level languages is data access.

-To illustrate, let\'s consider the problem of summing some data --- say, a collection of integers.
+To illustrate, let's consider the problem of summing some data --- say, a collection of integers.

 #### Summing with Compiled Code